 4. Finalize the Domain Verification

-Now the final step of verification, if you have done installation everything successfully you need to return the website freeforssl.com to verify the domain.
+Now the final step of verification, if you have done the installation everything successfully you need to return to the website freeforssl.com to verify the domain.

-The final step of installation of SSL certificate to the server, after successfully domain verification you need to download the certificate bundle that’s included with Private Key, CSR, and the Certificate.
+In the final step of installation of the SSL certificate to the server, after successful domain verification, you need to download the certificate bundle that’s included with Private Key, CSR, and the Certificate.

 Select your server type, if you don’t know then select cPanel as default, then click the Download Certificate button for Private key, CSR, and Certificate file.

-Now, after download the certificate bundle you need to open your Web hosting dashboard and find SSL/TLS for installation of SSL certificate.
+Now, after downloading the certificate bundle you need to open your Web hosting dashboard and find SSL/TLS for installation of the SSL certificate.